troclaux/notes/devops.md

 ```

 - explaining command above:
-  - `gcloud builds submit`: uses Google Cloud Build to create container image based on the dockerfile
+  - `gcloud builds submit`: uses Google Cloud Build to build container image and push it to an image registry
     - run the build steps defined either automatically (using a dockerfile) or in your configuration file
+    - the command **doesn't** run the container
   - `--tag`: defines where the built image will be stored
     - `REGION`: The geographic region of your Artifact Registry (e.g., `us-central1`)
     - `PROJECT_ID`: Your Google Cloud project ID
     - `REPOSITORY`: The name of the Artifact Registry repository where you’re storing the image
     - `IMAGE`: The name you’re assigning to the built image
     - `TAG`: A version label for the image (e.g., `v1` or `latest`)
   - `.`: location of the dockerfile

 > [!TIP]